Maltese Puppy Care

 Brushing your puppy’s teeth when they are young will make the job easier when he is an adult.
 Buy toothpaste formulated for dogs.
 It’s beef flavored so dogs love the taste.
 Start by letting the puppy chew on the toothbrush and then with a dab of toothpaste.
 Bones and raw hide sticks naturally clean teeth as well..

 Tear Staining on the face can be due to a number of things… Allergies and diet are the top of the list.
 If you feed your dog an excellent diet and clean water you really shouldn’t have a problem.
-However, if you do here is the solution… The ONLY product that has ever worked was Angel Eyes.
+However, if you do here is the solution… The ONLY product that has ever worked for me is Angel Eyes.
 The cheapest place to get it online is HERE.
 Just sprinkle some on their food and within a week or two, the staining will disappear

 WATCH FOR …